-Even if the entity does not need to perform an exhaustive search for other potential uses in case there is no evidence to suggest that the current use of an asset is not its highest and best use (par.
+However, we have concerns with respect to the practicability of the proposed concept as worded in the ED.
+Even if the entity does not need not perform an exhaustive search for other potential uses if there is no evidence to suggest that the current use of an asset is not its highest and best use (par.
 18), we see the risk that entities understand the ED that it requires an entity to challenge its complete business model.
-To a large extent the concept appears to be based on the notion of optimisation of the entity's resources.
-In other words, the concept as worded requires measuring an asset by explicitly ignoring its current use.
-In our view a fair value measurement should exclusively depend on the asset subject to measurement and its characteristics which significantly depend on the asset's current use.
-In contrast, the application of the highest and best use concept as proposed means to uncouple the measurement and the item subject to measurement.
+The concept looks to a large extent to be based on the notion of optimisation of the entity's resources.

-Example: An entity engaged in the automotive business (construction of vehicles) owns a construction factory located on its own property.
-The entity is (without an exhaustive search) aware of the fact that another use of the building and the premises (for example using it as a leisure park) would result in a higher value of both land and building.
-According to the ED the entity is forced to measure its assets based on a business model which is different from the entity's current business model.
-We do not believe that to be decision-useful; however, we doubt that the IASB intended such an accounting.
-Based on these concerns, we believe that the fair value measurement has to be based on the current use, exclusively.
+Example: An entity which engages in the automotive business (construction of vehicles) owns a construction factory on own land.
+The entity is (without an exhaustive search) aware of the fact that another use of the building and the land (for example using it as a leisure park) would result in a higher value of both land and building.
+According to the ED the entity is forced to measure its assets based on a business model which is different from the entity's actual business model.
+We do not believe that to be decision useful; however, we doubt that the IASB intended such an accounting.